SYMKGameDev/Stellar_Structure/README.md

 # Stellar_Structure
 Models the stellar main sequence using a set of 5 coupled differential equations, which can be modified to account for the presence of magnetic fields.
-Used for the final project for PHYS 375 - Stars (University of Waterloo, Waterloo, Ontario, Canada).

 The main file is split into two analysis parts:
 1. Creating a main sequence with or without modifications